NimsaraPeiris/Team-Imprez_digital-land-registry/Backend/README.md

 Quick start
 1. Copy `.env.example` to `.env` and fill values.
-2. Ensure PostgreSQL is running and the connection string in `.env` points to a reachable DB.
-If `AUTO_CREATE_DB` is enabled the app will try to create enums/tables (not recommended for production).
-3. Run the app:
+2. Run the app:
    - uvicorn main:app --reload

 Local file uploads
 - For development, uploaded documents are saved under `uploaded_documents/<object_name>`.
-- `tools/minio_storage.py` now writes files locally by default; support for MinIO can be reintroduced later.
+- `tools/minio_storage.py` writes files locally by default for development.
 - `uploaded_documents/` is gitignored.

 Tests
 - Run `pytest -q` in the Backend directory.
-Some tests require a configured PostgreSQL database and will be skipped if not configured.
+Tests run using the default SQLite configuration unless you explicitly configure a different database.

 Migrations
 - This project does not yet use Alembic.
-See `database.md` for SQL to create the required schema manually.
-Adding Alembic is recommended.
+See `database.md` for manual schema instructions.
+Adding Alembic is recommended for production.

 Contact
 - Backend maintainer: see repository owner.